-This does well in any part of the garden nut it needs full sun to flower and makes a colourful ground cover.
-It can also be grown in a large pot where it will give great value.
+This does well in any part of the garden but it needs full sun to flower and makes a colourful ground cover.
+It can be grown in the open ground,or in large pots where it will give great value.
 When it is grown in the ground, care must be taken not to let grass or weeds grow through the portulaca as it then looks a mess.
 Bee’s love the flowers, busily collecting pollen each morning.
 Mealy bugs are attracted too and this can be a problem.
 Remember the bees.
 If it is necessary to spray for the mealy bug; do this in the late evening.
 Another way to get rid of mealy but is to cut the plant back, so removing the dudus.
 After it has been flowering for several months, it is advisable to cut back hard, top dress, and give it a rest.
+Updated 12/9/2018

 Portulaca grandiflora bicolour

 Portulaca grandiflora bi-colour is common to coastal regions of Australia.
-It is new in our garden where these large flowers put on a great show.
+These large flowers put on a great show.

-Proiphys amboinensis was named after the island of Ambiona, now Ambon, in Indonesia.
-It is a bulbous plant that grows fairly fast, especially if it planted in rich compost in pots and left undisturbed.
-In return Proiphys amboinensis will delight you with beautiful almost circular leaves that resemble a Hosta, After a while the most attractive scented white flowers will appear.
-It grows best in shady sheltered areas of the garden though it does not mind early morning or late afternoon sun.
-Watch out for the Amaryllis caterpillar as it can destroy the whole plant.
+Proiphys amboinensis was named after the island of Amboina, now Ambon, in Indonesia.
+It is a bulbous plant that grows fairly fast, especially if planted in rich compost in pots and left undisturbed.
+It has almost circular leaves, resembling a Hosta and beautiful white, scented flowers.
+It grows best in shady sheltered areas, with some early morning or later afternoon sun.
+The Amaryllis caterpillar can cause a great deal of trouble.
+Updated 12/9/2018

 Pseuderanthemum reticulatum is another favourite.
 It is a fantastic foliage plant, having bright lime green and yellow leaves.
 It requires full sun, though it behaves quite well in semi shade.
 The spikes of white flowers with pink centers are conspicuous.
-It will grow anywhere in the garden, even quite close to the sea front, but it needs to be kept well pruned, and will grow easily from cuttings.
+It will grow anywhere in the garden, even quite close to the sea front.

 Pseudogynoxys chenopodioides is native to Mexico, Central America and the West Indies.
-It is a very easy, vigorous climber, with bright orange flowers.
-It needs full sun to flower freely, and grows happily everywhere.
-It can be propagated by cuttings or seeds.
+It is a vigorous climber, with bright orange flowers.
+It needs full sun when it will flower freely.
+It grows happily everywhere and is propagated by seed.
+Updated 12/9/2018

-Punica granatum or the Pomegranate is thought to have originated in the region of modern day Iran.
+Punica granatum is thought to have originated in what is now Iran.
+Carbonised fruit has been found dating from the early Bronze Age.
 A dry pomegranate was found in the tomb of Djehuty, butler to Queen Hatshepsut.
-Fruit samples have been carbonized and found to date from the early Bronze Age.
 It was introduced into Latin America by Spanish colonists in 1769.
-In France some plants are known to have survived for 200 years.
+In France, some plants are known to have survived for 200 years.